What is Truth?

 Two contradictory propositions cannot both be true at the same

 This law is a problem for the Postmodernist concept of relativism, namely, “there is no ultimate truth; truth is relative to persons, times, circumstances or culture”.
 Clearly, the statement “you must drive on the left hand side of the road” is true in the UK but not in France.
-Yes, in such cases ‘truth’ is culture dependent – it is a ‘local’ truth.
+Yes, in such cases ‘truth’ is culture or regionally dependent – it is a ‘local’ truth.
 But what about the universal truth being discussed by Mary and John?
 The relativist would say that both Mary and John can be equally correct since “truth is relative to the individual”.
-But this is saying that two contradictory propositions (“God is personal” and “God is not personal”) can be true at the same time – which violates the law.
+But this is saying that two contradictory propositions (“God is personal” and “God is not personal”) can be true at the same time – which violates the law of non-contradiction.
 Hence relativism in this particular context is false and misleading.

 Relativism is also logically incorrect.
 Since it maintains that truth is relative to the individual, then relativism has to state that there are no absolute truths.
 But the statement “there are no absolute truths” is itself an absolute i.e. definitive statement which is supposed to be true.
 So how can we believe it when we are told “there are no absolute truths”?
 The statement is illogical.
 Relativism is therefore not true because: